shwetaantil21/Video-Call-Website/README.md

 ## Usage

 This project is designed for users who want to experience simple and straightforward video calls.
-Simply input a room name and your name to get started.
+Simply input a room number and your name to get started.

 ## Feedback